Delunado/Delunado/README.md

 These are the studios/companies I've worked for.

-- [Under the Bed Games](https://underthebedgames.com/) - Working here since 2024.
+- [Under the Bed Games](https://underthebedgames.com/) - Worked here here during all 2024.
 Making horror adventures like [Tales from Candleforth](https://store.steampowered.com/app/2200410/Tales_from_Candleforth/)!
 Lead programmer in a team of 10~.

 - [Dead Pixel Tales](https://www.deadpixeltales.com/): Worked here for more 2.5 years.
 I was 1/3 of this little indie studio, making cool meaningful games for the world!
 I was lead programmer and technical director, but as in every indie team, I also did non-programming related tasks like production, marketing and more.